If you want to use this site please update your browser!

 The Vikings in Western Continental Europe

-Viking raids on the Frankish Empire began in earnest in 820, and by 834, attacks became a regular occurrence for a generation.
-The Vikings plundered seemingly every city and town in the Frankish Empire that they could reach, including such centers as Rouen, Quentovic, and Nantes.
-In 843, they overwintered on the mainland for the first time.
-Paris was sacked on Easter Sunday of 845, and the Franks were obligated to pay the Vikings a hefty ransom for them to leave.[40]
-A Frankish monk gave the following account in the 860s:
+The onset of Viking raids on the Frankish Empire can be traced back to 820, and by 834, these attacks had become a recurring occurrence for an entire generation.
+The Vikings targeted nearly every city and town in the Frankish Empire within their reach, including prominent centers like Rouen, Quentovic, and Nantes.
+In 843, they even spent the winter on the mainland for the first time.
+Paris suffered a sack on Easter Sunday in 845, and the Franks were compelled to pay a substantial ransom to convince the Vikings to depart.
+A Frankish monk, writing in the 860s, provided this harrowing account:

-As Viking raids became more common, local kingdoms turned to granting lands at the mouths of rivers to Norse chieftains in exchange for protecting them and becoming Christians.
-The Frankish region of Normandy was given to the Viking chieftain Rollo in exchange for his protection of the Franks.
-A similar arrangement was made with the Danes Harald and Rorik with Walcheren, an island in Frisia.
-They became assimilated into Frankish culture.
+As Viking raids grew more frequent, local kingdoms began granting lands at the mouths of rivers to Norse chieftains in exchange for protection and conversion to Christianity.
+The Frankish region of Normandy, for instance, was bestowed upon Viking chieftain Rollo in return for his defense of the Franks.
+A similar arrangement was made with the Danes Harald and Rorik for the island of Walcheren in Frisia, leading to their assimilation into Frankish culture.

-In 859, a Viking fleet led by Björn “Ironside” (Jarnsiða) and Hastein set out for the Mediterranean, where for three years they raided Spain, Italy, the Rhône valley, and North Africa.
-Their fortunes waxed and waned dramatically during that time.
-By 862, after many raids and battles, only a third of the ships and crew that had set out in 859 returned, but those who did return were massively rich.
-The Vikings returned to Spain to raid in the mid-tenth century, but this time with mixed success.
+In 859, a Viking fleet led by Björn "Ironside" (Jarnsiða) and Hastein embarked on a Mediterranean expedition, during which they raided Spain, Italy, the Rhône Valley, and North Africa for three years.
+Their fortunes fluctuated greatly during this period.
+By 862, after numerous raids and battles, only a third of the ships and crew that had set out in 859 returned, but those who did return were exceedingly wealthy.
+In the mid-tenth century, the Vikings made a return to Spain for raiding, although this time with mixed success.

 The Vikings in Western Continental Europe